jcul/BankingHideRoot/README.md

-HaliphaxHideRoot
+BankingHideRoot
 ================

-Xposed Framework module to hide root from certain banking apps in the UK
+Xposed Framework module to hide root from some banking apps in the UK

 Wrote this module so I could use my bank's application on my rooted android.